Privacy Notice – Commissioning and Reporting

 As part of the ICB’s PHM work, local health and social care providers may direct the ICB’s Protect NoW Team, to contact patients in relation to population heath initiatives.

 The Protect NoW call handlers signpost patients to additional services commissioned by the ICB, if requested by the patient.
 They will not have access to medical records.
 The provider will extract the relevant cohort of patients from their treatment list with the minimum information required for the Protect NoW call handlers to contact the patient.
+All calls are recorded for quality and audit purposes.

 • Sub Licensing